srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

-# Orion O6 ACPI Table Upgrade Support
+# Orion O6/O6N ACPI Table Upgrade Support

 Linux can optionally load replacement or supplemental ACPI tables from an initramfs.
 The kernel documentation for this mechanism is:

 `Documentation/admin-guide/acpi/initrd_table_override.rst`

-The table sources shipped by this package target the Radxa Orion O6 running Radxa vendor firmware `1.2.1`.
+The table sources shipped by this package target Radxa Orion O6 and O6N boards running Radxa vendor firmware `1.2.1`.

 ## Available Profiles